-This is a browser extension (Chrome, Firefox and Opera) that allows you to instantly run an on-page audit of a webpage.
+This is a browser extension (Chrome, Firefox, and Opera) that allows you to instantly run an on-page audit of a webpage.
 Your own and your competitors.
 Imagine the wealth of data you’d get with this!

 It’s the go-to tool for any SEO professional.
 Maybe something you can add to your bucket after you’ve signed up and familiarised with the tools above.
-But, definitely one you should be getting acquainted to for both technical and on-page optimisation.
+But, definitely one you should be getting acquainted with for both technical and on-page optimisation.